SAP-samples/cloud-espm-cloud-native/README.md

 Destination will be used by ESPM Application to consume the Tax Service which is an external service.
 * From the SAP CP Cockpit go to your Sub Account and click Destination.

 * Create a new destination by clicking `New Destination`  and filling with the properties as shown below.
-(URL of tax service running on SAP Cloud Platform Cloud Foundry.)
+(URL of tax service running on SAP Business Technology Platform.)
 ![Alt text](./documentation/images/tax-service-destination.png "Adding Destination")

 ### Build and Deploy ESPM Application